 To help you make your choice, I’ve selected some of the best models on the market right now, all of which can provide you with their own specific tone.

-My Most Liked Short Scale Electric Guitars
+Best Options in Short Scale Electric Guitars

 They may look petite and weak, but some of these guitars can go toe-to-toe with some of the famous regular-sized guitars.
 Check out my selection of the best short scale electric guitars below.

 Though its name might be long and complicated, the Ibanez GRGM21BKN is only 22 inches long, which makes it the shortest guitar on this list.